If you know that you have enough leafy greens and broccoli in your diet, but you are still bloated, constipated or have diarrhea and abdominal pain …

 #7 NOW Organic Acacia Fiber Powder

 Acacia fiber is linked to numerous health benefits.
-Research from American Journal of Cardiology found that Fifteen grams of acacia fiber taken daily, helped with managing plasma cholesterol concentrations in blood.
+Research from the American Journal of Cardiology found that Fifteen grams of acacia fiber taken daily helped with managing plasma cholesterol concentrations in blood.

 Studies published in Nutrition Journal mentioned that consuming Thirty grams of acacia fiber powder for six weeks resulted in lowered body weight and body fat reduction by 2%.

 Acacia fiber is a soluble fiber that contains 90 grams of fiber for every 100 grams.

 The Organic Acacia Fiber Powder from NOW is organic, gluten-free, and easy to mix in smoothies.